subbareddyalamur/cloudterm/README.md

 }
 ```

-> **Note:** S3 permissions are only required if you use Express Transfers.
-You can scope the S3 actions to a specific bucket ARN (e.g., `arn:aws:s3:::my-transfer-bucket/*`).
-Bedrock permission is only required if you use the AI assistant with the Bedrock provider.
-Network Insights permissions (`CreateNetworkInsightsPath`, `StartNetworkInsightsAnalysis`, etc.) are only required for deep reachability analysis.
+> **Note:** S3 permissions are only required if you use Express Transfers — scope to a specific bucket ARN if preferred.
+Bedrock permission is only required for the AI assistant with the Bedrock provider.
+Network Insights permissions are only required for deep reachability analysis.

 EC2 instances must have an IAM instance profile with the `AmazonSSMManagedInstanceCore` managed policy (or equivalent).

 ## Tech Stack

 - **Backend**: Go 1.24, AWS SDK v2, Gorilla WebSocket, creack/pty, bbolt (encrypted KV)
-- **Frontend**: Vanilla JS, xterm.js, guacamole-common.js, D3.js (topology)
+- **Frontend**: React 18 + TypeScript, Vite, Tailwind CSS, Zustand, xterm.js, D3.js
 - **Containers**: Docker with multi-stage builds on amazonlinux:2023
 - **RDP Proxy**: Apache Guacamole (guacd + guacamole-lite)
 - **Converter**: Python 3 + guacenc + agg + ffmpeg on debian:bookworm-slim